-Ah Spring!
-Warmth, sunshine and flowers.
-Gone is the cold and sleet, and instead we get gentle showers and temperate breezes.
+Ah, Spring!
+Warmth, sunshine, and flowers.
+Gone is the cold and sleet, and instead, we get gentle showers and temperate breezes.
 Despite that, Spring can be a deceptive time of year.
 It comes right on the heels of winter, a notoriously bad season for your home.
-Between the snow and slush, falling trees and massive water runoff from nor’easters, Spring seems like it should be a walk in the park.
+Between the snow, falling trees, and nor’easters, Spring seems like it should be a walk in the park.
 But don’t be fooled.
 Spring has some less obvious, but equally dangerous perils that your home will have to endure.
 Here are some things to keep in mind and keep an eye out for this Spring.

 Wind Damage to Roofing & Siding

 Spring brings warmer, more temperate weather on average, but with it comes powerful gales and thunderstorms.
-Roofing and siding that has endured an entire winter of ravaging is especially at risk for this.
-Your roof and your siding might have suffered from a long winter filled with ice wedging the process by which moisture gets between two shingles or between your home’s siding, freezes and expands, creating a wedge that drives the fixtures apart.
+Roofing and siding that has endured an entire winter of ravaging are especially at risk for this.
+Your home may have experienced Ice Wedging over the long winters.
+Ice wedging is when moisture gets between two shingles or between your home’s siding, freezes and expands.
+This creates a wedge that drives the fixtures apart.
 This process repeats, essentially weakening whatever glue or hold that the fixture has.
-These vulnerabilities will often come to light in the Spring, where intense winds will tear weakened roofing or siding from their mounting, leaving your roof and exterior walls exposed.
+This will often come to light in the Spring, when winds may tear weakened roofing or siding of your house.

 Insect & Vermin Infestation

-Water infiltration is really a year round issue, but Spring’s high rainfall makes leakage problems seem exponentially worse.
+Water infiltration is really a year-round issue, but Spring’s high rainfall makes leakage problems seem exponentially worse.
 Leakage can happen in multiple spots around your home.
-BEsides the normal places of stress, like old roofing, water can make it in through unsealed windows or doors, and particularly those that are located where the ground meets the home, such as basement hopper windows.
-Making sure your home’s building envelope is sealed is a huge step towards reducing water infiltration, but ensuring your siding, windows, doors and roofing is in good shape should be priority number one.
+Besides the normal places of stress, like old roofing, water can make it in through unsealed windows or doors, and particularly those that are located where the ground meets the home, such as basement hopper windows.
+Making sure your home’s building envelope is sealed is a huge step towards reducing water infiltration, but ensuring your siding, windows, doors, and roofing are in good shape should be priority number one.
 But water infiltration in it’s most dangerous incarnation comes from an unlikely source, often times overlooked.